vEnhance/1802/src/scalint.typ

 For example:

 - For the level surface $g(x,y,z) = c$,
-  you should remember from @sec-gradient that $nabla g$ is normal to the tangent plane of the level surface, hence the cross product is a multiple of $nabla g$ as needed.
+  you should remember from @ch-grad that $nabla g$ is normal to the tangent plane of the level surface, hence the cross product is a multiple of $nabla g$ as needed.
 - The normal vector to (the curved part of) a cylinder points straight away from the $z$-axis away from the origin, which $angle.l R cos theta, R sin theta, 0 angle.r$ indeed does.